10 Must-Do Spring Bucket List Activities in Cambridge

 2. Kick Off Festival Season at Harvard Arts Festival

-Cambridge’s creative energy shines at this four-day festival (May 1–4) that features many free performances and activities.
+Cambridge’s creative energy shines at this four-day festival (April 30–May 3) that features many free performances and activities.
 Taking place across Harvard’s campus, it’s packed with music, theater, dance, and visual arts performances by Harvard students and faculty.
 It’s the perfect way to celebrate spring with some culture.

 3. Marvel at the Blooms in Mount Auburn Cemetery